dhocker/udmx-pyusb/Readme.md

 Many thanks go out to Markus Baertschi and the work he did on the uDMX-linux utility (see https://github.com/markusb/uDMX-linux).
-His C++ based uDMX utility served as the basis for the majority of my learnng exercise.
+His C++ based uDMX utility served as the basis for the majority of my learning exercise.
-My next project will be a Python version of his C++ uDMX utility.

 ## License